 You should also avoid chewing hard food and opening your mouth too wide repeatedly (when yawing or chewing gum for example).
 And most important, it is vital to work on reducing your stress.
 Make sure you do not cope with your stress by using alcohol or tobacco as these will only make your symptoms worse.

 TMJ Headache FAQs

 TMJ headaches are commonly reported as feeling the tension between their jaw and ears.
 Some patients may feel pain in their neck or jaw.

 How do I know if my headache is caused by my teeth?

 The best way to know if a headache is caused by dental issues is to look for what nerve it may be coming from.
 The largest nerve in your head, the trigeminal nerve, controls your face, teeth, and gums.
 Irritation to this nerve can cause severe and chronic headaches.

 How long do TMJ headaches last?

-TMJ headaches are usually chronic, lasting anywhere between one day to a couple weeks.
-At times pain may be sharp, but in general it will be a sore stiff pain.
+TMJ headaches are usually chronic, lasting anywhere between one day to a couple of weeks.
+At times the pain may be sharp, but in general, it will be a sore stiff pain.